MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/intermittent-periodic-network-issue.md

 The antivirus and filter drivers are very difficult to prove as the culprit.
 An empirical test is almost always required.
 Create an exception for the application or SQL Server in the antivirus, and then monitor it for 48 hours to see if the behavior improves.
 If an exception can't be set, uninstall the antivirus program and reboot.
 Disabling it typically doesn't help as the antivirus filter driver will still load.
 Only do this as a last resort if your edge protection is in place.

 Consult your network security admins.
 If the situation improves, you may need to work with the antivirus vendor to mitigate the issue.
 If it doesn't, other network filter drivers might be the culprit.
-The Windows Networking team can help evaluate the network stack.

-### Windows Firewall auditing
+### Enable Windows Firewall auditing

-[Application side reset](/troubleshoot/windows-client/networking/tcp-ip-connectivity-issues-troubleshooting#application-side-reset) describes how to turn on firewall auditing in Windows to determine whether the firewall has dropped any packets.
+To determine whether the firewall has dropped any packets, [enable firewall auditing in Windows](/troubleshoot/windows-client/networking/tcp-ip-connectivity-issues-troubleshooting#application-side-reset).

-For SQL Server, this could be the client or server machine.
+For SQL Server, this issue could be related to the client or server machine.
 The network trace will show that the machine received a packet but didn't respond.
 The packet may then be retransmitted, again get no response, and eventually, the connection is reset.

 ## Empirical and other actions